 Causes of Addison's disease

 Around seven out of 10 cases of Addison's disease are caused by an autoimmune response, where the body's own immune cells attack and destroy the adrenal glands.
-It is defined as when approximately 90 per cent of the adrenal glands are damaged.
 This is known as ‘primary adrenal insufficiency’ (or primary Addison’s disease).